How to Prevent Seasickness on a Cruise

 You won't see the stabilizers, but you'll feel (won't feel?) the effects. - Photo by Wikipedia Commons

 These large, underwater “wings” on the left and right of the ship help keep it straight and upright.
 The newer the ship, the more advanced the stabilizers, which will keep the vessel steady in rougher conditions.
 Most ships have two stabilizers, but larger ships like Royal Caribbean’s Oasis-Class ships have 4 - two on each side.

 How this technology works is truly fascinating.
 Marineinsight.com provides detailed information on how these stabilization systems work and the different types.

 If you don’t know if they’re making that big of a difference or not, just check out this video of what it looks like when a ship turns the stabilizers off:

 Some itineraries are rough year round, while others are only choppy at certain times. - Photo by Thinkstock

-Though storms and high winds can occur anywhere and at any time, certain regions are known for particularly rough waters.
-Booking cruises like ocean crossings, Mediterranean sailings during fall and winter, or the Caribbean during hurricane season (June through November), means you’re practically asking for a bout of seasickness.
+Though storms and high winds can occur anywhere and at any time, certain regions are known for particularly increase the risk of seasickness for passengers.
+If you’re highly prone to getting motion sickness, try to avoid rough seas on your cruise.
+Booking cruises like ocean crossings, Mediterranean sailings during fall and winter, or the Caribbean during hurricane season (June through November), means you’re practically asking to get sick.